 A lifetime spent teaching theology and being active in promoting liturgical education and practices enables Liam G. Walsh to offer an account of the major phases of the development of the Roma Rite.
 The purpose is to help readers come...

-By Flor McCarthy Since it first appeared, Flor McCarthy has listened closely to the comments and advice of priests who used this book.
-As a result, this new revision of New Sunday & Holy Day Liturgies contains a lot...
+By Flor McCarthy **Of interest to lay presiders as well as to clergy Since it first appeared, Flor McCarthy has listened closely to the comments and advice of priests who used this book.
+As a result, this new revision of...